egryaznov/thesistex/README.md

+### SEMANTIC QUERY LANGUAGE FOR TEMPORAL GENEALOGICAL TREES

-LaTeX documents for my thesis.
+This is the LaTeX documents for my thesis.
 If you wish to view the compiled last version of the thesis, proceed right in the 'src/thesis.pdf'.

 Table of Content:

 1. Introduction -- TODO
 2. Literature Review -- DONE
 3. Methodology -- TODO